PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Outsider/Roamer/README.md

 If the Roamer is marked **Monsters Roused**, at any point during the day choose a player to die.
 Immediately declare that the player has died.
 Remove the **Monsters Roused** reminder.

 At dawn remove the **Hunting Tonight** reminder.

+### Examples
+> The Vessel is executed and doesn’t die, that night they guess that the Roamer is the Roamer.
+After 3 nominations the next day, the Surveyor dies.

+> The Wraith is executed and dies, that night they guess that the Prospector is the Roamer.
+Tomorrow nothing special happens.